Updated on March 6th, 2025 by Felix Martinez

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

 Next up in the Dividend Aristocrats In Focus series is International Business Machines (IBM).
-IBM has increased its dividend for 29 years in a row.
+IBM has increased its dividends 30 years in a row.

 Business Overview

-IBM’s focus is running mission critical systems for large, multi-national customers and governments.
+IBM focuses on running mission-critical systems for large, multi-national customers and governments.
 It typically provides end-to-end solutions.
 IBM spun off Kyndryl, its managed infrastructure business, in 2021 but is still one of the largest IT services companies in the world.

-The company now has four business segments: Software, Consulting, Infrastructure, and Financing.
-IBM had annual revenue of ~$61.9B in 2023.
+IBM now has four business segments: Software, Consulting, Infrastructure, and Financing.
+In 2024, its annual revenue was $62B.

 Source: Investor Presentation